Battle of Morotai: Aftermath

 Morotai remained an important Allied base after Leyte was secured.
 Aircraft of the Thirteenth Air Force and Australian First Tactical Air Force (formerly No. 10 Operational Group RAAF) were based at Morotai and attacked targets in the NEI and southern Philippines until the end of the war.
 From April 1945, the island was also used by the Australian I Corps to mount the Borneo Campaign.
 Australian Army engineers expanded the base facilities at Morotai to support this operation.
 Due to overcrowding, some Australian camp sites were located outside the American perimeter.
+Members of the 93rd Division operated port facilities at Morotai alongside Australians to support the Borneo Campaign.

 Morotai was the scene of a number of surrender ceremonies following the surrender of Japan.
 About 660 Japanese troops on Morotai capitulated to Allied forces after 15 August.
 The 93rd Division also accepted the surrender of the 40,000 Japanese troops at Halmahera on 26 August after the Japanese commander there was brought to Morotai on a US Navy PT boat.
 On 9 September 1945, Australian General Thomas Blamey accepted the surrender of the Japanese Second Army at a ceremony held on the I Corps' sports ground at Morotai.
 Private Teruo Nakamura, the last confirmed Japanese holdout on Morotai or elsewhere, was captured by Indonesian Air Force personnel on 18 December 1974.

 The facilities on Morotai continued to be heavily used by the Allies in the months after the war.
 The Australian force responsible for the occupation and military administration of the eastern NEI was headquartered at Morotai until April 1946, when the Dutch colonial government was reestablished.
 The island was also one of the sites where the Australian and NEI militaries conducted war crimes trials of Japanese personnel.
+After Indonesian independence, the airport was used as a military base by the Indonesian Air Force, and in 2012 it was opened to civilian traffic.